Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_cortex_analyst/getting_started_with_cortex_analyst.md

 These can also be found in the [**create_snowflake_objects.sql**](https://github.com/Snowflake-Labs/sfguide-getting-started-with-cortex-analyst/blob/main/create_snowflake_objects.sql) file.

 <!-- ------------------------ -->
-## Upload and Ingest the Revenue Data and Semantic Model YAML
+## Ingest the Revenue Data and Semantic Model YAML
 Duration: 10

 > aside positive